 Furthermore, this medical detox can help you manage withdrawal symptoms.
 Quitting drugs can result in uncomfortable symptoms such as chills and insomnia.
 The staff can provide medications to help with symptoms.
 In some cases, the staff will help you slowly taper off your drug of choice rather than removing it all at once.
-This method is sometimes safer than quitting “cold turkey,” especially for those with an addiction to pain medication.
+This method is sometimes safer than quitting “cold turkey,” especially for those with an addiction to pain medication such as percocet.

 Please note that not all rehab programs have detox facilities, and not all detox facilities are part of rehab programs.
 If you detox in a separate facility, your recovery process may occur in a slightly different order than the one presented in this article.

 After detox, you’ll participate in daily life at the treatment center.
 You’ll have a very predictable schedule in a highly structured atmosphere.
 This kind of structure often provides participants with relief from the anxiety that comes from uncertainty.
+You can relax and adjust to your new sobriety.
 Your schedule will depend on the rehab facility, but you can generally count on the following activities as part of your day:

 - Individual therapy sessions

 - Group therapy sessions

 - Some form of exercise such as yoga

 - Some time for recreation such as swimming

 Some facilities feature additional options depending on the setting and budget.
 You might have the option of hiking, for instance, or art therapy.
 Some rehab programs offer therapy sessions for the addicted person’s family members as well.

 Do you need help to overcome a drug addiction?
 We can help.